watarika/ComfyUI-SendToEagle-w-Metadata/README.md

 - Workaround: Explicitly input values into the node's positive/negative inputs.

 ## Change History
+- 2025/11/01 1.1.3 Added the ability to set different values for each image in a batch by passing a list to each input in filename_prefix/custom_tag_pattern/eagle_folder/memo/extra_metadata.
 - 2025/10/29 1.1.2 Fixed to correctly save the value for each loop iteration to metadata when called multiple times within a loop
 - 2025/10/29 1.1.1 Add the size of the filepath (list) to the output
 - 2025/10/29 1.1.0 Added support for supplying per-image positive/negative prompts via list inputs